Editor’s note: This post was updated August 2019.

 Protecting children from illness, especially influenza or flu, is top of mind when you’re a parent and especially true when your children are very young.

-Marshfield Clinic Pediatrician Dr. Julia Kyle has helped children of all ages through severe and not-so-severe flu seasons, including children with more complications from flu.
+Marshfield Children’s Pediatrician Dr. James Meyer has helped children of all ages through severe and not-so-severe flu seasons, including children with complications from flu.

 Care My Way® gives quick treatment for common conditions like the flu.
 Download the app to get started.

 Statistics bear this out.
 Nationally, more than 20,000 children under age 5 are hospitalized because of flu complications, according to the U.S. Centers for Disease Control and Prevention (CDC).
-In 2013, more than 100 children died because of the flu.
+In the 2018-2019 influenza season 127 children died because of the flu.

-Flu vaccine is developed each year to protect against flu viruses that will be most common during the upcoming season.
-Also, beginning in 2014, the CDC recommends using a nasal spray vaccine (LAIV) for healthy children ages 2-8 if they have no potential problems with it.
-Studies suggest the nasal spray vaccine may work better than a shot in younger children but if the nasal spray vaccine is not available right away and the flu shot is, flu experts say children ages 2-8 should get the flu shot.
+Flu vaccine is developed each year to protect against flu viruses that are predicted to be the most common during the upcoming season.
+CDC recommends annual influenza vaccination for everyone 6 months and older with any licensed, age-appropriate flu vaccine (Injectable Influenza Vaccine for children aged 6 months and older or nasal spray vaccine/LAIV4 for children 2 years of age and older) with no preference expressed for any one vaccine over another.
+If the nasal spray vaccine is not available right away and the flu shot is, flu experts say children ages 2-8 should get the flu shot.

-Babies 6 months old and younger are not approved to get vaccinated for flu so protection for them is minimal.
-“That’s why it’s important for everyone caring for really young children or around young children to get vaccinated not only to protect themselves but also to protect those children,” Kyle said.
+Babies 6 months old and younger are not approved for flu vaccination.
+“That’s why it’s important for everyone caring for really young children or around young children to get vaccinated not only to protect themselves but also to protect those children,” Meyer said.

 When should children get a flu vaccination?